daifengwanglab/scGRNom/README.md

 **Step 3: Predict TF-target genes with high expression relationships by Elastic net regression**

-We input the microglial gene expression data from Step 0 to predict the microglial gene regulatory network that links TFs to target genes (TGs) via enhancers and/or promoters.
+We input the microglia gene expression data from Step 0 to predict the microglia gene regulatory network that links TFs to target genes (TGs) via enhancers and/or promoters.

 ```{r}
 df3 <- scGRNom_getNt(df = df2, gexpr = gexpr)